 Art.
 No. XG6589001 £14.99

 This foot simultaneously sews and gathers 2 layers of fabric at the same time.
 It’s great for attaching skirts for bodices, making ruffled skirts, adding ruffled details to clothing etc. As well as being handy in dressmaking you can use it to add ruffle detail to bags, cushions, aprons etc.

 Note that the gather foot is different from the ruffle foot which we featured in our previous article, that foot produces much more dramatic ruffles.
 A good feature of the gather foot is it can gather one piece of fabric whilst sewing it to another piece of fabric that it keeps flat during stitching.

 There’s a comparison of the ruffle foot and gather foot here.

-All of the feet and accessories mentioned above can be purchased through your local Brother dealer (use their dealer locator to find yours) or online via stockists including Sew Essential, Jaycotts and Exeter Sewing Machine Company.
+All of the sewing machine feet and accessories mentioned above can be purchased through your local Brother dealer (use their dealer locator to find yours) or online via stockists including Sew Essential, Jaycotts and Exeter Sewing Machine Company.
 You can also view the full range of Brother Sewing machine feet and accessories on the Brother website.